Oligomer

 Some biologically important oligomers are macromolecules like proteins or nucleic acids; for instance, hemoglobin is a protein tetramer.
 An oligomer of amino acids is called an oligopeptide or just a peptide.
 An oligosaccharide is an oligomer of monosaccharides (simple sugars).
 An oligonucleotide is a short single-stranded fragment of nucleic acid such as DNA or RNA, or similar fragments of analogs of nucleic acids such as peptide nucleic acid or Morpholinos.

 The units of an oligomer may be connected by covalent bonds, which may result from bond rearrangement or condensation reactions, or by weaker forces such as hydrogen bonds.

 The term multimer (/ˈmʌltᵻmər/) is used in biochemistry for oligomers of proteins that are not covalently bound.
-The major capsid protein VP1 that comprises the shell of the polio virus is a self-assembling multimer of 72 pentamers held together by local electric charges.
+The major capsid protein VP1 that comprises the shell of polyomaviruses is a self-assembling multimer of 72 pentamers held together by local electric charges.

 Many oils are oligomeric, such as liquid paraffin.
 Plasticizers are oligomeric esters widely used to soften thermoplastics such as PVC.
 They may be made from monomers by linking them together, or by separation from the higher fractions of crude oil.
 Polybutene is an oligomeric oil used to make putty.

 Oligomerization is a chemical process that converts monomers to macromolecular complexes through a finite degree of polymerization.
 Telomerization is an oligomerization carried out under conditions that result in chain transfer, limiting the size of the oligomers.
 (This concept is not to be confused with the formation of a telomere, a region of highly repetitive DNA at the end of a chromosome.)